Guidance

 8. Medical repatriation

 If you have travel insurance, you should contact your insurance company as soon as you are hospitalised.
-This will give them time to check whether your policy covers your condition, and get your permission to access your medical records through your GP.
+This will give them time to check whether your policy covers your condition and get your permission to access your medical records through your GP.
 Once they have validated your policy, they will liaise with your treating doctor to agree the best way for you to travel home.
 It may be some time before you are well enough to travel, and communication between hospital staff and the insurance company representatives is vital to assess and plan your repatriation.

-If you do not have travel insurance and you wish to be medically repatriated, you (or your next-of-kin) may wish to consider paying for repatriation yourself.
+If you do not have travel insurance and you wish to be medically repatriated, you (or your next-of-kin) may wish to consider paying for repatriation.
 We cannot help with the cost of repatriation, and we recommend you contact a few medical repatriation companies to obtain an estimate of the cost.

 View a list of medical repatriation companies.